on this page

 We used this method to work out how much income support you were entitled to in each fortnight.

-We only needed to divide your income evenly if:
+We only needed to divide your income evenly if all of the following applied:

-- Your employer pay period didn’t line up with your fortnightly Centrelink reporting period, and;
+- Your employer pay period didn’t line up with your fortnightly Centrelink reporting period.

-- Your payslip or income report showed your total earnings but did not show which days you worked or how much you earned in each Centrelink fortnight, and;
+- Your payslip or income report showed your total earnings but did not show which days you worked or how much you earned in each Centrelink fortnight.

 - We had no other information available.